Current as of December 2016 | Download print version (in PDF)

 B. Public Benefit Status

-A foundation’s assets (cash, goods or other types of assets) must not be transferred or distributed directly or indirectly among the members of the Governing Board, Supervisory Board, or Executive Board, the foundation's employees, or any other parties having an interest in the foundation (Article 5 Law on Foundations (2001)).
-A foundation must not divide the income of its commercial enterprises among the members of the Governing Board, Supervisory Board, or Executive Board (Article 3 Law on Foundations (2001)).
+A foundation’s assets (cash, goods, or other types of assets) must not be transferred or distributed directly or indirectly among the members of the Governing Board, Supervisory Board, Executive Board, the foundation's employees, or any other parties having an interest in the foundation (Law on Foundations Article 5).
+A foundation must not distribute the income of its commercial enterprises among the members of the Governing Board, Supervisory Board, or Executive Board (Law on Foundations Article 3).

-Moreover, the Elucidation section of the law states that members of the Governing Board, Supervisory Board, or Executive Board must be volunteers who do not receive a salary, wages, or honoraria (beyond reimbursement for expenses).
-Law No. 28 of 2004 introduces an exception to this prohibition: members of the Executive Board can be compensated if they: (i) work directly and full-time for the foundation, (ii) are not the founders of the foundation, and (iii) are not affiliated with the founders, the Governing Board, or the Supervisory Board.
+Moreover, the “Elucidation” section of the Law on Foundations states that members of the Governing Board, Supervisory Board, or Executive Board must be volunteers who do not receive a salary, wages, or honoraria (beyond reimbursement for expenses).
+Law No. 28 of 2004 introduced an exception to this prohibition, such that members of the Executive Board may be compensated if they: (i) work directly and full-time for the foundation, (ii) are not the founders of the foundation, and (iii) are not affiliated with the founders, the Governing Board, or the Supervisory Board.

-The Executive Board is also prohibited from entering into “self-dealing” transactions (Article 38 Law on Foundations (2001)).
+The Executive Board is also prohibited from entering into “self-dealing” transactions (Law on Foundations Article 38).
 It may not enter into agreements with any organization affiliated with the foundation, the members of the Governing Board, Supervisory Board, or Executive Board of the foundation, or an employee of the foundation.
-However, the prohibition is not applicable when the agreement seeks to help the foundation to attain its objectives.
+However, this prohibition is not applicable when the agreement seeks to help the foundation to attain its objectives.

-There is no law restricting a member from receiving a direct or indirect benefit from an association.
+There is no law restricting an association member from receiving a direct or indirect benefit from the association.

 3. Societal Organizations without Legal Entity Status